slothy-dev/slothy-dev/README.md

 - 👋 Hi, I’m @slothy-dev
-- 👀 I’m interested in ... javascript
+- 👀 I’m interested in ... all things coding!
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
+C
 - 💞️ I’m looking to collaborate on ... nothing
-- 📫 How to reach me ... dont

 <!---
 slothy-dev/slothy-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.